shashikiran797/k8s-postgres-cluster/README.md

 ### Caveats

-- Passwords are hardcoded in the configmap.
+- Passwords are hardcoded in yml.
 This is not a good practice.
 In real world, we should use secrets to store the passwords.
 - Services are exposed using ClusterIP.
 Not using headless service intentionally.
 This is to be able to load balance the requests to the slave.